Clomid vs Letrozole for Fertility

 Endometrial Thinning

-Since Letrozole also lowers estrogen levels, one would assume it would also negatively affect endometrial thickness.
-However, studies have shown that endometrial thickening is higher in patients treated with Letrozole when compared to those treated with Clomiphene.
-This is likely due to the fact that Letrozole is cleared more quickly from the body allowing the uterine lining enough time to thicken.
+This is likely due to the fact that Letrozole is cleared more quickly from the body, allowing the uterine lining enough time to thicken.

 Multiple Pregnancies

-Both Letrozole and Clomid can cause multiple eggs to be ovulated, but research indicates that Letrozole results in more mono-follicular cycles .
+Both Letrozole and Clomid can cause multiple eggs to be ovulated, but research indicates that Letrozole results in more mono-follicular cycles. .
 Mono-follicular cycles lead to singular pregnancies (rather than twins and triplets) and are thus much safer for both mom and baby.

 Clomid v.
 Letrozole multiple pregnancy rates